 Aged care means test assessments

-Information on the governing rules of aged care means test assessments, including deemed income & exemptions, is available on the Department of Human Services
+Information on the governing rules of aged care means test assessments, including deemed income and exemptions, is available on the Department of Human Services

 website.
 For more information about how residential aged care can affect Centrelink payments, contact the Department of Human Services Centrelink directly on 132 300.